Skip to main content

 Consistency

-Consistency means that the same user will always get the same value for a specific feature flag, no matter which SDK they use.
+Consistency means that the same user will always get the same value for the same percentage split in the case of a specific feature flag, no matter which SDK is used.
 This is achieved by using the same hashing algorithm across all SDKs.

 For example, if you have a feature flag with a Percentage Option of 20% ON, then the same 20% of users will get the ON value across all SDKs.
 No matter if a user is on iOS, Android, or Web, they will always get the same value for the feature flag.